 Architecture frameworks such as ArchiMate® and TOGAF® provide a set of views.
 In the case of ArchiMate®, the views are example views and ones which a user of the framework may find useful.

 Most of the enterprise architecture frameworks are designed to support custom views.
 That is, a set of views that helps a stakeholder comprehend the architecture.

 Views provide a representational consistent view of the underlying model.
 Views can contain as much detail or as little detail necessary to communicate the model to the appropriate stakeholder.

 Diagrams are the most popular form of views and ArchiMate® provides a standard notation for the communication of views.
 The benefit of this being that each stakeholder has the same understanding of any concept.
-This is much like any builder will be able to understand any set of building plans no matter who the author as they use the same design standards.
+This is much like any builder will be able to understand any set of building plans no matter who the author is as they use the same design standards.